Knaresborough, Yorkshire

 The population falling within the Union at the 1851 census had been 15,473 with parishes ranging in size from Walkingham Hill with Occaney (population 21) to Knaresborough itself (4,879).
 The average annual poor-rate expenditure for the period 1852-4 had been £3,733 or 4s.10d. per head of the population.

-Initially, the new union continued to use the existing workhouse at Starbeck.
+Initially, the new union continued to use the existing workhouses at Knaresborough and Starbeck.

 Starbeck site, 1853.

-In 1858, a new union workhouse was built at a site on the east side of Stockwell Road in Knaresborough.
+In 1856-7, a new union workhouse was built at a site on the east side of Stockwell Road in Knaresborough.
 It was designed by Isaac Shutt of Harrogate.
-The site layout is shown on the 1932 map by which time the workhouse was referred to as a Poor Law Institution.
+Inexplicably, the layout of the new building is already shown on Ordnance Survey map of 1851.

 Knaresborough aerial view from the north-east, c.1990.